-1. The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Science degree in
+The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Science degree in Animal Science.

 The University's Tier II writing requirement for the Animal Science major is met by completing one of the following courses: Animal Science 301, 313, 314, 409, or 435.
-Those courses are referenced in item 3, a, below.
+Those courses are referenced in item 3. a. below.

 Students who are enrolled in the Animal Science major leading to the Bachelor of Science degree in the Department of Animal Science may complete an alternative track to Integrative Studies in Biological and Physical Sciences that consists of the following courses: Biological Science 161 and 171, Chemistry 141, and Chemistry 143 or 251.
 The completion of Biological Science 171 satisfies the laboratory requirement.
-Biological Science 161 and 171, Chemistry 141, and Chemistry 143 or 251 may be counted toward both the alternative track and the requirements for the major referenced in item 3. below.
+Biological Science toward both the alternative track and the requirements for the major referenced in item 3. below.

-The completion of the College of Agriculture and Natural Resources mathematics requirement may also satisfy the University mathematics
+The completion of the College of Agriculture and Natural Resources mathematics requirement may also satisfy the University mathematics requirement.

-2. The requirements of the College of Agriculture and Natural Resources for the Bachelor of Science degree.

-Certain courses referenced in requirement 3. below may be counted toward College requirements as appropriate.
+- The requirements of the College of Agriculture and Natural Resources for the Bachelor of Science degree. - Certain courses referenced in requirement 3. below may be counted toward College requirements as appropriate.